Mariam-s/Mariam-Sari/README.md

 I suppose my motivation for this project came from the many times I’ve been stuck in traffic and got super annoyed to the point where I wished that flying cars were actually existent.
 This project will definitely be interesting because it’s a flying car!
 I mean who doesn’t want a flying car?
 Ron Weasley, thanks for the idea!
 This will be very useful to everyone as it will allow people to travel quicker and more efficiently without having to get caught in traffic on the way to work or wherever else they may be heading.
 Also, there are roof parkings for a reason, so why not use them for flying cars hmm?

+**GENERAL DESCRIPTION**

+The flying car is a modern method of transportaion that requires either specific training or an experienced pilot to fly it.
+There are positives and negatives as there is in almost everything in the world.
+So naturally, the issues need to be addressed.
+The positives outweight the negatives of this project, postives being the efficiency of the flying car and the many

+**
+About how the car generally functions and how the features add to its glory **

 **DESCRIPTION - FEATURES**

 The features of this product includes: